mikkayadu/-ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

 ## Overview

-This project demonstrates how to:
-- Deploy a machine learning model on SageMaker.
+- Deployed machine learning model on SageMaker.
 - Capture real-time inference data.
-- Process and analyze the inference data using Lambda and Step Functions.
+- Processed and analyzed the inference data using Lambda and Step Functions.
-- Handle exceptions and thresholds for inferences.
+- Handled exceptions and thresholds for inferences.

 ## Getting Started